ndy-s/puppet-browser/README.md

 <p>
   <img src="https://github.com/ndy-s/puppet-browser/blob/main/assets/puppet-browser-icon.png" alt="Puppet Browser Logo" width="150" height="150" style="vertical-align: middle; margin-right: 15px;">
   <blockquote style="display: inline; font-size: 1.2em; margin: 0;">
-    “A browser you can control from anywhere.”
+    "A browser you can control from anywhere."
   </blockquote>
 </p>

 This repo is a small project I made out of curiosity about how remote desktop connections actually work.
 Instead of controlling an entire computer, I wanted to try the same idea on a single web browser so it would be more lightweight and easier to experiment with.

-That is where the name “Puppet Browser” comes from.
+That is where the name "Puppet Browser" comes from.
 The browser acts like a puppet that you can control remotely.
 It uses [Puppeteer](https://pptr.dev/) behind the scenes to launch and interact with Chromium programmatically.

 It is still experimental and mainly a learning playground for me, but it already works for remotely controlling a browser in a smaller and more focused scope.